 Can residents moonlight to earn extra income?

-Many residency programs allow moonlighting, either internally (within the same institution) or externally (at outside facilities).
-Internal moonlighting rates are typically $75–$150 per hour, while external moonlighting rates can range from $100–$250 per hour depending on specialty and location.
-Moonlighting policies vary by program and must comply with ACGME duty-hour regulations.
+Yes — 4% of residents on SalaryDr report moonlighting.
+Many programs allow internal moonlighting (within the same institution) or external moonlighting (at outside facilities).
+Rates and policies vary by program and must comply with ACGME duty-hour regulations.

 What benefits do residents receive beyond salary?

-Most residency programs provide health and dental insurance, meal stipends ($500–$1,500 per year), housing allowances or subsidized housing in some locations, a CME/education allowance ($500–$2,000 per year), malpractice insurance, and relocation assistance.
+Most residency programs provide health and dental insurance, meal stipends, housing allowances in some locations, a CME/education allowance, malpractice insurance, and relocation assistance.
 Some programs offer student loan deferment or repayment assistance.

 How does residency pay compare to other professions?